 Filing a lawsuit in small claims court in Florida can be done in at least two ways.
 First, the litigant/plaintiff may file pro se, where the person represents himself or herself.
 Second, the plaintiff may retain the help of a small claims lawyer Orlando or small claims attorney Orlando.
 The first method involves the pro se plaintiff doing a great deal of extra research about Florida’s rules of evidence and civil procedure, and may involve personal visits to the courthouse to visit the Clerks of Court.
 A pro se litigant must compile and organize the evidence he or she intends to use.
 The self-represented person should understand the Florida Rules of Evidence from the Florida Evidence Code in order to be competent in court to persuade the judge or jury to rule in their favor.
 Generally, the best results can be achieved by hiring a small claims lawyer.
-Call us at 407-335-8113 or e-mail us at Admin@JJLawFL.com to speak with a small claims attorney today.
+This article is for reference only.
+We are not accepting new civil litigation claims at this time.

 Small Claims Court Lawyer Orlando